-Sector Alchemist, Dr. Micah Salkind is the Special Projects Manager for The City of Providence Department of Art, Culture + Tourism and Adjunct Assistant Professor of Humanities in the Department of American Studies at Brown University.
+Sector Alchemist, Dr. Micah Salkind is the Special Projects Manager for the City of Providence’s Department of Art, Culture + Tourism and Adjunct Assistant Professor of Humanities in the Department of American Studies at Brown University.
 He manages large grants and strategic artist initiatives for the City, collaborating with the Creative Capital’s largest non-profit cultural institutions as well as its emerging artists, designers, and creative entrepreneurs.
 He also serves on the boards of the Providence Public Library and Community MusicWorks and is an ongoing collaborator with dancers and scholars in Chicago’s Honey Pot Performance collective and Matthew Cumbie Projects’ “Growing Our Own Gardens” initiative.
 A DJ, sound designer, and curator, Salkind is the author of Do You Remember House?
 Chicago’s Queer of Color Undergrounds (Oxford University Press). http://micahsalkind.com

 Creative Economic Development